and Plant Evo-Devo of the Gynoecium of Angiosperms (flowering plants)

-This sutra provides the most inclusive view of form, including plant form: form as no-thingness, as not being a separate thing but one with all.
-Thus form is boundless, unnamable, mysterious, and yet it can also be described in its bounded manifold manifestations.
-Therefore, according to the Heart Sutra and nondualism in general the boundless, unnamable, mysterious and the bounded manifold manifestations that we perceive as distinct forms are one (not two, not dual).
+This sutra provides the most inclusive view of form, including plant form: form is boundless, thus unnamable and mysterious, and yet it can also be described in its bounded manifold manifestations.
+According to the Heart Sutra and nondualism in general the boundless, unnamable, mysterious and the bounded manifold manifestations that we perceive as distinct forms are one (not two, not dual).
 This insight leads to the most profound mystery or mysteries, which in some translations of the first chapter of the Tao Te Ching sometimes is referred to as darkness or even the darkest of darkness:

 Therefore ever without desire we contemplate the mystery,

 These two arise together, but have different names.

 Together we call them dark, the darkest of the dark,

 (Tao Te Ching, Chapter 1, translated by S. A. Sabbadini 2013)